-- a) Bank credit to MFIs extended on, or after, April 1, 2011 for on-lending to individuals and also to members of SHGs / JLGs will be eligible for categorisation as priority sector advance under respective categories viz., agriculture, micro and small enterprise, and 'others', as indirect finance, provided not less than 85% of total assets of MFI (other than cash, balances with banks and financial institutions, government securities and money market instruments) are in the nature of "qualifying assets".
-In addition, aggregate amount of loan, extended for income generating activity, is not less than 70% of the total loans given by MFIs. - b) A "qualifying asset" shall mean a loan disbursed by MFI, which satisfies the following criteria: - (i) The loan is to be extended to a borrower whose household annual income in rural areas does not exceed ₹60,000/- while for non-rural areas it should not exceed ₹1,20,000/-. - (ii) Loan does not exceed ₹35,000/- in the first cycle and ₹50,000/- in the subsequent cycles. - (iii) Total indebtedness of the borrower does not exceed ₹50,000/-. - (iv) Tenure of loan is not less than 24 months when loan amount exceeds ₹15,000/- with right to borrower of prepayment without penalty. - (v) The loan is without collateral. - (vi) Loan is repayable by weekly, fortnightly or monthly installments at the choice of the borrower. - c) Further, the banks have to ensure that MFIs comply with the following caps on margin and interest rate as also other 'pricing guidelines', to be eligible to classify these loans as priority sector loans. - (i) Margin cap at 12% for all MFIs.
-The interest cost is to be calculated on average fortnightly balances of outstanding borrowings and interest income is to be calculated on average fortnightly balances of outstanding loan portfolio of qualifying assets. - (ii) Interest cap on individual loans at 26% per annum for all MFIs to be calculated on a reducing balance basis.
+(a) Bank credit to MFIs extended on, or after, April 1, 2011 for on-lending to individuals and also to members of SHGs / JLGs will be eligible for categorisation as priority sector advance under respective categories viz., agriculture, micro and small enterprise, and 'others', as indirect finance, provided not less than 85% of total assets of MFI (other than cash, balances with banks and financial institutions, government securities and money market instruments) are in the nature of "qualifying assets".
+In addition, aggregate amount of loan, extended for income generating activity, is not less than 70% of the total loans given by MFIs.

+(b) A "qualifying asset" shall mean a loan disbursed by MFI, which satisfies the following criteria:

+(i) The loan is to be extended to a borrower whose household annual income in rural areas does not exceed ₹60,000/- while for non-rural areas it should not exceed ₹1,20,000/-.

+(ii) Loan does not exceed ₹35,000/- in the first cycle and ₹50,000/- in the subsequent cycles.

+(iii) Total indebtedness of the borrower does not exceed ₹50,000/-.

+(iv) Tenure of loan is not less than 24 months when loan amount exceeds ₹15,000/- with right to borrower of prepayment without penalty.

+(v) The loan is without collateral.

+(vi) Loan is repayable by weekly, fortnightly or monthly installments at the choice of the borrower.

+(c) Further, the banks have to ensure that MFIs comply with the following caps on margin and interest rate as also other 'pricing guidelines', to be eligible to classify these loans as priority sector loans.

+(i) Margin cap: With effect from April 1, 2014, margin cap should not exceed 10 percent for MFIs having loan portfolio exceeding ₹100 crore and 12 percent for others.
+The interest cost is to be calculated on average fortnightly balances of outstanding borrowings and interest income is to be calculated on average fortnightly balances of outstanding loan portfolio of qualifying assets.

+(ii) Interest cap on individual loans: With effect from April 1, 2014, interest rate on individual loans will be the average Base Rate of five largest commercial banks by assets multiplied by 2.75 per annum or cost of funds plus margin cap, whichever is less.
+The average of the Base Rate shall be advised by Reserve Bank of India.

-- (iii) Only three components are to be included in pricing of loans viz., (a) a processing fee not exceeding 1% of the gross loan amount, (b) the interest charge and (c) the insurance premium. - (iv) The processing fee is not to be included in the margin cap or the interest cap of 26%. - (v) Only the actual cost of insurance i.e. actual cost of group insurance for life, health and livestock for borrower and spouse can be recovered; administrative charges may be recovered as per IRDA guidelines. - (vi) There should not be any penalty for delayed payment. - (vii) No Security Deposit/ Margin are to be taken. - d) The banks should obtain from MFI, at the end of each quarter, a Chartered Accountant's Certificate stating, inter-alia, that (i) 85% of total assets of the MFI are in the nature of "qualifying assets", (ii) the aggregate amount of loan, extended for income generation activity, is not less than 70% of the total loans given by the MFIs, and (iii) pricing guidelines are followed.
+(iii) Only three components are to be included in pricing of loans viz., (a) a processing fee not exceeding 1% of the gross loan amount, (b) the interest charge and (c) the insurance premium.

+(iv) The processing fee is not to be included in the margin cap or the interest cap of 26%.

+(v) Only the actual cost of insurance i.e. actual cost of group insurance for life, health and livestock for borrower and spouse can be recovered; administrative charges may be recovered as per IRDA guidelines.

+(vi) There should not be any penalty for delayed payment.

+(vii) No Security Deposit/ Margin are to be taken.

+(d) The banks should obtain from MFI, at the end of each quarter, a Chartered Accountant's Certificate stating, inter-alia, that (i) 85% of total assets of the MFI are in the nature of "qualifying assets", (ii) the aggregate amount of loan, extended for income generation activity, is not less than 70% of the total loans given by the MFIs, and (iii) pricing guidelines are followed.